Prutvi-Naik/Netflix-gpt/README.md

  - update store and trailer video data
  - embedeb youtube video dynamicaly as per trailer key
  - adjust in the page for looking good
+ - understand proxy issue and work with vpn
+ - create multiple cards to show movies
+ - add custom hooks to getting movies
+ - use hooks data on card to retrive
+    1. NowPlaying
+    2. TopRated
+    3. Upcomming
+    4. Popular